uber-archive/pyflame/README.md

 From time to time the Python interpreter will have nothing to do other than wait for I/O to complete.
 This will typically happen when the Python interpreter is waiting for network operations to finish.
-When that happens Pyflame will report the time as "idle".
+In this scenario Pyflame will report the time as "idle".

 If you don't want to include this time you can use the invocation `pyflame -x`.